 In the very competitive payday loans market, there are a number of credit brokers who may be able to arrange a loan with one of a number of lenders.
-However, most often lenders offering payday loans with no credit checks, also offer loans directly to the public.
+However, most often lenders offering loans with no credit checks, also offer loans directly to the public.
 Almost all lenders operate online, and invite loan applications via their website, while some lenders also have a network of high street branches where loan applications can be made in person.

 Risks of taking no credit check payday loans direct lender